cfreyburg/rent-car-api/README.md

 * Dependency Injection must be used to fill api controller dependencies
 * Json objects must to be Camel Case
 * Abstractions layer must be used as reference domain (no changes allowed)
+* Suggestion: Use Postman to call the service and import the project for execution